SassyCatSlaps/TheaterCMS/Readme.md

 Back to: [Assignments](#my-assignments)

 ### 5. Implementing Comment Features
 The next task was to implement the Upvote/Downvote functionality by incrementing the Like and Dislike properties by 1 when a user clicks the corresponding buttons.
 I had to teach myself Ajax and JSON to create an asynchronously updating property so that the page didn't reload when the buttons were clicked.
-This was a very tough challenge and involved making changes accross multiple files including but not limited to _Comments.cshtml, Blog.js, Index.cshtml, and CommentsController.cs_.
+This was a very tough challenge and involved making changes accross multiple files including but not limited to Comments.cshtml, Blog.js, Index.cshtml, and CommentsController.cs.
 I attached event handlers to the button classes that were used to make Ajax requests to the server and implemented exceptions to handle any errors that might occur during calls.
-With my code completed, the like and dislike buttons update the respective counts asynchronously without reloading the page when clicked.
+With my code completed, the like and dislike buttons updated the respective counts asynchronously without reloading the page when clicked.

 ```c#
 //...